Pandera¶

 The Pandera Generator produces Pandera models using the class-based API using the PolaRS integration.

 The implementation of the generator is incomplete.
-Because Pandera is a dataframe library, the first priority is implementing models of literal data types and checks for flat tables as shown below. tests/test_generators/test_panderagen.py also has an example using supported LinkML features.
+Because Pandera is a dataframe library, the first priority is implementing models of literal and nested data types and checks for single tables as shown below. tests/test_generators/test_panderagen.py also has an example using supported LinkML features.

 literal slot ranges: string, integer, float, boolean, date, datetime